 Carlington real estate guide & listings for sale

-Home buyers who prefer a slower-paced ambience will enjoy Carlington.
-Most areas in this part of the city are reasonably quiet, as there are generally low levels of noise from traffic - although that is not the case near Highway 417.
-Finally, there are a few public green spaces nearby for residents to visit, including Carlington Park, and they are especially well-spread out, making them easy to reach.
+Home buyers who prefer a slower-paced atmosphere will enjoy Carlington.
+Most areas in this part of Ottawa are quiet, as the streets are reasonably tranquil - although that is not the case closer to Highway 417.
+Finally, accessing green spaces, such as Carlington Park, is easy from the majority of locations within the neighbourhood since there are a few of them close by for residents to discover.